11 Chapter 11: Ethics in Education

 For more information on the “funds of knowledge,” please read the following article: Countering and Exceeding “Capital:” A Funds of Knowledge” Approach to Re-Imagining Community.
 As you read the article, please use the following Questions to Consider to help you reflect on the information shared by the authors.

-1. How were “funds of knowledge” defined
+- How were “funds of knowledge” defined by the authors?

-2. What did you learn about how funds of
+- What did you learn about how funds of knowledge can be used to “re-imagine” community?

-learned from the article in your future professional practice?
+- In what ways might you use what you learned from the article in your future professional practice?

 Countering and Exceeding “Capital:” A Funds of Knowledge” Approach to Re-Imagining Community